doyle-kfd/KSail/README.md

 ### Index

+- #### Note:
+    - The index page has been designed with the visitors first impression in mind.
+    - The page is focused on selling the experience, from whats in it for you to what we provide.
+    - The imagery and text is based on the targeted demographic in the personas.

 - ####  Hero Section

     - The hero image with text sets the scene for the site visitors first experience.
     - The image is one from the type of sailing boat they will use on the course.
     - The image and the text provides a clear expectation of what the visitor will experience.
+    - The text with the opque background have both  been given a drop shadow to make them stand out for contrast purposes.
 ![Index Page Hero Image](docs/readme_images/index-hero.png)

 - #### Reasons Section